Print Wikipedia: Background

 Mandiberg originally conceived the project in 2009 but ran into technical difficulties.
-In 2012, progress on the project was made, with the programming of "a series of unending nontrivial programming tasks" required to compile, format, and upload the entire contents of English Wikipedia.
+In 2012, progress on the project was made, with "a series of unending nontrivial programming tasks" required to compile, format, and upload the entire contents of English Wikipedia.
 The print files were uploaded to book self-publisher Lulu.com and made available for printout as paper volumes.
 Mandiberg had an assistant, Jonathan Kiritharan.

 Mandiberg states that his motivation was to answer the question, "How big is it?".
 For a big data entity, its size is on the threshold of what can be perceived as a collection of volumes, but not so large as to overwhelm one's senses, such as the data files of Facebook or the NSA.
 Katherine Maher, the executive director of the Wikimedia Foundation, described it as "a gesture at knowledge".
 Wikimedia cooperated with the project, which was partially funded by the printing site, Lulu.com.

 Michael Mandiberg talks about Print Wikipedia.

 The project was completed over the course of three years, and the upload process took 24 days, 3 hours, and 18 minutes.
 It was completed on July 12, 2015.
 PediaPress had attempted to raise money for a full English Wikipedia printout on Indiegogo in 2014, with a goal of $50,000 (£30,000), but the project was pulled.
 The abandoned project had intended to print 1,000 volumes of 1,200 pages each: a total of 1,200,000 pages, roughly equal to 80 m of shelf space.
 Mandiberg later assured people that they would not be printing out the entire collection, claiming that an entire collection is not necessary for people to comprehend the true size of Wikipedia, and, once people have seen a portion of it, it will help them realize its size.
 Mandiberg estimates that the printing costs of a full printout would be around $500,000.
 The Denny art exhibit featured only a selection of printed volumes, with about 2,000 other volumes represented as spines on the wall.
 The show revolved around the actual upload of the print files to the printing site.